Mwaisaks/Blog-Platform/README.md

 * Complex calculations can often be handled in mappers

+**Spring Security Dependencies**
+* Spring Security core
+* jjwt-impl
+* jjwt api
+* jjwt jackson
+- all the jwt dependencies should be of the same version.

 **Topics to revisit**
 1. [x] Mapping the diff ways
 2. [x] Stream API
 3. [x] Error handling in SpringBoot
 4. [x] Optional
+5. Authentication Manage.\, password encoders